NTI-Game-Jam-2024/Unity-ECS-Template/README.md

 ## About

-This Unity ECS Template is designed to kickstart projects using the Entity-Component-System architecture in Unity.
-It provides a structured and comprehensive setup, perfect for creating high-performance, data-oriented gameplay experiences.
+This Unity ECS Template is pre-configured for 2D applications, serving as a starting point for projects using the Entity-Component-System architecture in Unity.
+It offers a structured framework suitable for high-performance, data-oriented gameplay experiences in 2D environments.

 ## Repository Structure

-- **.vscode**: Configuration files for Visual Studio Code.
+- **.vscode**: Contains settings for Visual Studio Code.
-- **Assets**: Contains various asset categories including Animations, Scripts, Sounds, Images, and more, each with corresponding meta files.
+- **Assets**: Various asset categories (Animations, Scripts, Sounds, etc.) with meta files.
-- **ProjectSettings**: Essential Unity project settings files for consistent project configuration.
+- **ProjectSettings**: Essential Unity project settings files.

+## Configuring for 3D and Other Types

+Currently set up for 2D applications, this template can be easily adapted for 3D or other project types:
+1. Open the project in Unity.
+2. Navigate to `Edit > Project Settings`.
+3. In the `Graphics` settings, change the rendering settings to suit 3D requirements.
+4. Adjust other settings like Physics, Quality, and Layer settings as per your project's need.

 ## How to Use